Putham Pudhu Kaalai Movie Review: The Much Needed Shots Of Love, Hope, And New Beginnings!

 Coffee, Anyone?

-Suhasini Maniratnam has helmed this segment, as well as playing one of the lead roles.
-It is the story of two daughters who visit their ailing mother and father.
-They also help the parents to reconnect with their adamant much-younger sister who left the home.
+This segment, which is helmed by Suhasini Maniratnam, revolves around the story of an elderly couple and their three daughters.
+The elder daughters who visit their ailing mother and father, help their parents to reconnect with their adamant much-younger sister who left the home.
 Real-life cousin sisters Suhasini Maniratnam, Anu Haasan, and Shruti Haasan have played sisters in the movie.
 Komalam Charuhasan, the mother of Suhasini has played her onscreen mother, while senior actor Kaathadi Ramamoorthy appears as the father.

 The movie does manage to touch the heart with its emotional theme but falters when it tries to go beyond the melodrama.
 It has touched so many subjects in the available running time, but just mentions and forgets all.
 The narration reminds us of old Tamil family dramas, which is a major letdown.
 Coffee, Anyone? did had the potential to grow beyond all these flaws.